Renaldas0/A-Z_designers/README.md

 ## Products and accounts with testing done to them
-- I have added some products to the wishlist on both accounts
+- I have added some products to the **wishlist** on both accounts
-- A purchase has been made on the admin account that shows up in my profile
+- A purchase has been made on both accounts that shows up in the **my profile** section
-- Reviews have been left in the NEW ARRIVALS category, on the gold womens watch, black belt and women's dress.
+- **Reviews** have been left in the NEW ARRIVALS category, on the gold womens watch, black belt and women's dress.

 ## Future Goals of A-Z_Designers
 A-Z_Designers' plan is to expand rapidly by adding more and more new products for sale every week.